VanessaDa/VANBAA25089_PTO2502_GroupA_VanessaBaart_JSL04/README.md

-# 📌 Kanban Board – Launch Career Edition
+# 📌 JSL04 – Kanban Board: Dynamic Task Display & Modal View

-A browser-based task management system built with **vanilla JavaScript** that simulates a basic Kanban workflow.
-It enables users to add tasks, validate input, and view filtered results—all via browser prompts and console outputs.
+A responsive browser-based Kanban board built with **vanilla JavaScript**, dynamically rendering tasks to the DOM based on their status.
+Tasks are interactive — clicking a task opens a modal where users can view and edit details such as title, description, and status.

 ---

 ## 📝 Project Overview

-This project is part of the **CodeSpace Academy JavaScript curriculum**.
-It introduces students to:

-- Structuring data with objects and arrays
-- Handling real-time user input using `prompt()` and `alert()`
-- Implementing input validation through loops
-- Filtering tasks by status (`todo`, `doing`, `done`)
-- Writing clean, modular functions with clear purpose

-This version is a **console-driven** simulation of a Kanban board, ideal for building foundational logic before progressing to UI-based interfaces.
+This project is part of the **CodeSpace Academy JavaScript curriculum (JSL04 Challenge)**.
+It builds upon earlier logic-focused challenges to now include **DOM manipulation**, **event-driven interaction**, and **responsive UI design**.
+Students deepen their understanding of JavaScript by dynamically generating HTML content and linking it with modal interactions — all without using any external libraries or frameworks.

 ---

 ## 🛠 Technologies Used

-- **HTML5** – Basic document setup
+- **HTML5** – Semantic structure and layout
-- **CSS3** – Minimal layout and branding
+- **CSS3** – Responsive and Figma-aligned styling
-- **JavaScript (ES6+)** – Logic, array manipulation, user interaction
+- **JavaScript (ES6+)** – DOM manipulation, modular functions, event handling

 ---

 ## ✅ Features

-- Tasks are stored as structured objects in an array
-- Add up to **3 new tasks** using `prompt()`
+- Dynamically renders tasks from a predefined array to the DOM
+- Auto-sorts tasks into correct Kanban columns: `To Do`, `Doing`, `Done`
-- Each new task gets a unique, auto-incremented ID
+- Clickable task cards open a modal with:
-- Input validation restricts `status` to: `todo`, `doing`, or `done`
-- Console logs show:
-  - 📋 **All Tasks**
-  - ✅ **Completed Tasks** (where `status === "done"`)
-- User is alerted when the maximum of 9 tasks is reached
+  - Editable input fields for title and description
+  - A dropdown to change task status
+- Fully functional Save and Close modal buttons
+- Responsive layout for desktop and mobile
-- Clean modular functions handle adding, validating, and filtering
+- Clean, modular JavaScript code with single-responsibility functions
+- Modal backdrop ensures user focus and accessibility

 ---

 ## 📦 File Structure

 ```
-├── index.html         # Basic HTML scaffold
+├── index.html         # HTML structure with Kanban layout and modal
-├── script.js          # Core JavaScript logic
+├── styles.css         # Styling: layout, columns, modal, responsive behavior
+├── scripts.js         # JavaScript: rendering logic, modal control, event handling
 └── README.md          # Project documentation
 ```